widdix/learn-fargate/lab03-task-definition/README.md

 ## Instructions

-Make sure you are starting from the starting point for Lab 01.
+Make sure you are starting from the starting point for Lab 03.

 ```
-cp lab01-task-definition/starting-point/service.yaml service.yaml
+cp lab03-task-definition/starting-point/template.yaml template.yaml
 ```

-Extend the CloudFormation template at `service.yaml` with the following resources.
+Extend the CloudFormation template (`template.yaml`) with the following resources.

 ### CloudWatch Log Group